Yu-amd/aim-engine/AIM_VLLM_USAGE.md

 ## 🎯 **Overview**

-This guide shows how to use the combined AIM Engine + vLLM ROCm container, which includes both the intelligent recipe selection tools and the vLLM inference runtime in a single container.
+This guide shows how to use the AIM Engine with the vLLM ROCm container, which includes both the intelligent recipe selection tools and the vLLM inference runtime in a single container.

 ## 🏗️ **Architecture Benefits**